Boulder Beverage Licensing Authority

 Who Can Get a License

 Applicants unfamiliar with the lengthy and detailed application process may want to consult an attorney.
-All necessary application forms and instructions are available on-line from our application menu or at the Municipal Building, 1777 Broadway, first floor.
+All necessary application forms and instructions are available on-line from our website or at the Municipal Building, 1777 Broadway, first floor.
 For information about the liquor licensing process or upcoming meetings of the Authority, contact the licensing office at 303-441-4192.
-Licensing is located in the Department of Finance at 1777 Broadway, first floor.
+City Licensing is located in the Department of Finance at 1777 Broadway, first floor, through the sales tax and licensing glass doors.